videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/setup-hls-player.md

 }
 ```

-**`Step 3:`** Now that video player is ready, lets play the HLS once it becomes playable.
-For these we will get the `hlsUrls` from the `useMeeting` and also check if the `isHlsPlayable` before playing the stream.
+**`Step 3:`** Now that video player is ready, let's play the HLS once it becomes playable.
+For these, we will get the `hlsUrls` from the `useMeeting` and also check if the `isHlsPlayable` before playing the stream.

 ```js
 function HLSPlayer() {